All You Need to Know Before Visiting Schonbrunn Palace

 Empress Maria Theresa, in her old age, found the summer heat unbearable.
 To stay cool, she had a suite on the ground floor of Schönbrunn Palace furnished for her use.

-It served as an extension of the Schöbrunn gardens into the main palace.
+This suite, known as the Bergl Room, provided a cool refuge.
+It served as an extension of the Schönbrunn gardens into the main palace.

 The Bergl Room and the Crown Prince Apartment have a common characteristic in their murals, which beautifully unite the walls and ceiling with illustrations of plants that seem to grow into the room.